jsh9/pydoclint/docs/config_options.md

 ## 3. `--style`

 Which style of docstring is your code base using.
-Right now there are two available choices: `numpy` and `google`.
+Right now there are three available choices: `numpy`, `google`, and `sphinx`.
 The default value is `numpy`.

 ```
 pydoclint --style=google <FILE_OR_FOLDER>